Digital Signage and Healthcare: As Healthy as Peas and Carrots

 Another important function of digital signs that frequently gets overlooked is that they can be automatically activated when an emergency alarm goes off.
 So, even if someone has never been there before, they can automatically be directed to the best way to exit the building to safety.
 Depending on your facility this kind of functionality can be a real lifesaver and shows that healthcare digital signage can provide valuable services.

 It is widely claimed that 65% of all adults are visual learners.
 This is an important fact to remember in the area of healthcare, which is filled with complex words that aren’t always clear.
 When time is short, using visual aids at the doctor’s office is a great way to get the point across in an easy to understand way.

 An important consideration is that your Digital Signage doesn’t have to just be displayed on a mounted TV.
 Another option is to use a tablet with pre-programmed content.
 This way the patient has the ability to interact with the content and control the speed at which they access it.
 Additionally, informational tablets can be made available in the waiting room areas.

 Despite the variety of different ways that Digital Signage can be used in conjunction with the healthcare industry, the most frequently desired functionality is to provide advertising.
 However, it is important to remember that if you are only using Digital Signage for advertising purposes that there can be a backlash.
 Therefore, it is suggested that any advertising also incorporate additional helpful content, so that it doesn’t offend the patient.

 To help address this desire to integrate advertising in a more holistic way, viewneo is working on developing a multiframe system.
 This allows the viewer to divide the screen into four different boxes and to display unique content in each individual section.
 This allows you to incorporate advertising in a way that is still appealing to viewers.
-We expect to have this functionality ready for summer 2019, so check back for more information on our website.
+We expect to have this functionality ready for winter 2019, so check back for more information on our website.
 But because you made it all the way to the end, you can find below our first mockup of how the new multiframe functionality will look.